magdel/abspfp/README.md

 ## Contributing

-For simple bug reports and fixes, and feature requests, please simply use projects [Issue Tracker](../../issues)
+For simple bug reports and fixes, and feature requests, please simply use project's [Issue Tracker](../../issues)